loophp/collection/docs/pages/api.rst

 Apply one or more callbacks to every item of a collection and use the return value.

 .. tip:: This operation is best used when multiple callbacks need to be applied.
 If you only want to apply
-        a single callback, ``map`` should be prefered as it benefits from more specific type hints.
+        a single callback, ``map`` should be preferred as it benefits from more specific type hints.

 .. warning:: Keys are preserved, use the ``Collection::normalize`` operation if you want to re-index the keys.